 - Sand down the floors in the parlor and entry before the rooms get painted (which, if my past experience with these floors is any indication, will take a good sixteen passes with the sander)

 Because I’m crazy.
 But seriously, how’s that for motivation?

 Yes, I’m spending some money that I don’t actually have to spend, but the end result is that in less than a month, this room…

 And this room…

 As in, uh, I can put actual furniture in them and stop tripping over paint trays on my way to the shower every morning.

 So I’ve stopped thinking of it as paying someone to do something I can do myself (painting) and starting thinking of it as paying for something I don’t have and apparently can’t conjure out of thin air at the moment (motivation), which actually gets me pretty amped up for the next couple of weeks and where I’ll be at the end of them.

 I’m still battling a stiff neck and a little bit of a cold, but you know what?
 I really do believe that when the odds are stacked against you, that’s when the good stuff happens.
-It’s also probably when hospital visits happen, but instead of worrying about it, I’m taking this phrase to heart:
+(It’s also probably when hospital visits happen, but I’m going to stay positive today.)